openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     If :guilabel:`Google Earth Engine Asset` is not displayed, it means that your GEE account is not connected to SEPAL.
 Please refer to `Connect SEPAL to GEE <../setup/gee.html>`__.

-Click on :guilabel:`Apply` to start the download process.
+Select :guilabel:`Apply` to start the download process.

 Exportation status
 """"""""""""""""""

 Going to the task tab (lower-left corner using the :icon:`fa fa-tasks` or :icon:`fa fa-spinner` buttons, depending on the loading status), you will see the list of the different loading tasks.
 The interface will provide you with information about the task progress and it will display an error if the exportation has failed.

 If you are unsatisfied with the way we present information, the task can also be monitored using the `GEE task manager <https://code.earthengine.google.com/tasks>`__.

 .. tip::

     This operation is running between GEE and SEPAL servers in the background.
 You can close the SEPAL page without stopping the process.

-When the task is finished, the frame will be displayed in green, as shown on the second image.
+When the task is finished, the frame will be displayed in green, as shown on the second image below.

 .. thumbnail:: ../_images/cookbook/time_series/download.png
     :width: 49%
-    :title: Evolution of the downloading process of the recipe displayed in the task manager of SEPAL.
+    :title: Evolution of the downloading process of the recipe displayed in the **Task manager** of SEPAL.
     :group: time-series-recipe

 .. thumbnail:: ../_images/cookbook/time_series/download_complete.png
     :width: 49%
-    :title: Completed downloading process of the recipe displayed in the task manager of SEPAL.
+    :title: Completed downloading process of the recipe displayed in the **Task manager** of SEPAL.
     :group: time-series-recipe

 Access